 Molly and Tilda are also getting requests from places all over Victoria for special orders.
 They have started making tables from their recycled fence palings for cafes and have even got orders to make recycled timber light fittings for a business in St Kilda.

-They had a very special order recently for 350 nesting boxes that will used around Gippsland area where the recent bushfires destroyed a lot of habitat for nesting birds and small marsupials.
+They had a very special order for 350 nesting boxes that will used around Gippsland area where the recent bushfires destroyed a lot of habitat for nesting birds and small marsupials.
 Unfortunately due to the loss of habitat bird and animals are fighting for space to make nests.
-They will be making up the nesting boxes very soon to be sent out.

 Its obviously wonderful to see two young girls aged just 12 and 13 running a successful business but it is also great that they have found a way to re-use the old wood that their Dad takes away from his job as a fencer.